AkshayS21/Navigation-Project-with-DQN/README.md

 ### Ideas for future work:

 For this project, my agent learned from information such as its velocity, along with ray-based perception of objects around its forward direction.
-A more challenging task would be to learn directly from pixels!

-This environment is almost identical to the project environment, where the only difference is that the state is an 84 x 84 RGB image, corresponding to the agent's first-person view of the environment.
+A more challenging task would be to learn directly from pixels!.
+The pixel environment is almost identical to the environment I solved, where the only difference is that the state is an 84 x 84 RGB image, corresponding to the agent's first-person view of the environment.

 Instead of using a Sequential Network, we will need to use Convolutional network to extract information from the States.